KhiopsML/khiops-doc/docs/setup/conda.md

 <br>

-??? tip "Important Note for Users Upgrading from the previous pyKhiops package (up to 10.1)"
+??? tip "Important Note for users upgrading from the previous pyKhiops package (up to 10.1)"

     If you are upgrading from a version prior to Khiops 10.2, it is essential to first uninstall the `pykhiops` package.
 This step ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.